Topanga, California: Topanga Canyon

 Topanga Canyon contains lands of Topanga State Park, the largest park in the Santa Monica Mountains and one of the world's largest open space preserves surrounded by a city, as well as the Santa Monica Mountains Conservancy.
 It is part of the Santa Monica Mountains National Recreation Area.
 It primarily represents a California coastal sage and chaparral ecoregion, with large areas of the California oak woodland plant community and a variety of California native plants.

 Climate

-This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Topanga has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
+This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen climate classification system, Topanga has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Demographics

-Topanga first appeared as a census designated place in the 2010 U.S. census.
+Topanga first appeared as a census designated place (CDP) in the 2010 U.S. census.